eXtremeNemanja/peer-play/docs/threat-model.md

 ### **IPFS**
 ### [High-Level Threat] Unauthorized Access to Stored Video Content

-IPFS is a decentralized storage network.
-Without proper access controls, anyone with the CID (Content Identifier) can access files.
+IPFS doesn't provide any access controls, so anyone with the CID (Content Identifier) can access files.

 #### [Low-Level Threat] Lack of Access Controls on Sensitive Data

-- IPFS does not natively provide encryption for stored data.
+- IPFS does not provide encryption for stored data.
 - Files stored on IPFS are publicly accessible unless encrypted.

 **Attacks**:

 - **CID Discovery via Brute Force**: Attackers can generate or guess random CIDs to discover files.
-- **Man-in-the-Middle (MITM) Attack on CID Sharing**: Intercept CIDs during transmission (e.g., over unencrypted HTTP) to access the data.
+- **Man-in-the-Middle (MITM) Attack on CID Sharing**: Intercept CIDs during transmission to access the data.

 #### [Low-Level Threat] Exposure of Sensitive Metadata